What is the Best Electric Guitar for Beginners? (Updated for November 2021)

 Selecting the best electric guitar for beginners is simultaneously an easy and difficult task.
 The fact is, there has never been a better time to get more quality in the beginner’s price range for very low cost.
 This means that the market is pretty flooded with choice, with every manufacturer wanting you to choose their model over everyone else’s.
 No bad thing, you say!
 Agreed, but without a little bit of experience, it’s easy to feel daunted.
 We want you to be confident, informed and excited about the notion of choosing that special first guitar, be it for yourself, a partner or a child.

 This blog is intended to take some of the heat out of this process and offer some reasoning and perspective.
-We've chosen four instruments here from the high numbers of beginner’s electric guitars that are out there.
+We've chosen four instruments here (with some additional variations) from the high numbers of beginner’s electric guitars that are out there.

 Read on and see what you think of these choices!